-504ab Practicum in University Level Second-Language Teaching (a: 2, Fa; b: 1, Sp) Practicum in university level second-language teaching to accompany supervised teaching in the American Language Institute.
+Practicum in university level second-language teaching to accompany supervised teaching in the American Language Institute.
 Graduate assistant award at ALI or departmental approval.
 Graded CR/NC.

-505abc Seminar in Linguistics (1-1-1) a: Exploration of the professional world of linguistics for first semester graduate students. b: Preparation and presentation of M.A./Ph.D. screening papers; discussion of student research. c: Colloquium for presentation and discussion of student research paper.
+505abc Seminar in Linguistics (1-1-1)

+a: Exploration of the professional world of linguistics for first semester graduate students. b: Preparation and presentation of M.A./Ph.D. screening papers; discussion of student research. c: Colloquium for presentation and discussion of student research paper.
 Graded CR/NC.

-510 Social Foundations of Language (3) Consequences of social processes on language structure and language use: informational, conversational, and contact processes.
+510 Social Foundations of Language (3)

+Consequences of social processes on language structure and language use: informational, conversational, and contact processes.

-512 Linguistic Variation and Language Changes (3, Fa) Linguistic relationships among various correlates of variation: social, psychological, and chronological.
+- 512 Linguistic Variation and Language Changes (3, Fa) Linguistic relationships among various correlates of variation: social, psychological, and chronological.
 Focus on dialectical, registral, and historical variation; the constraints of production and perception in different modes and situations.
-Prerequisite: departmental approval.

-513 Spanish Morphology and Phonology (3, FaSp) (Enroll in SPAN 513)

-514 Spanish Syntax (3, FaSp) (Enroll in SPAN 514)

-515 Spanish Grammar in Discourse (3, FaSp) (Enroll in SPAN 515)
+Prerequisite: departmental approval. - 513 Spanish Morphology and Phonology (3, FaSp) (Enroll in SPAN 513) - 514 Spanish Syntax (3, FaSp) (Enroll in SPAN 514) - 515 Spanish Grammar in Discourse (3, FaSp) (Enroll in SPAN 515) - 527 Second Language Acquisition (3, Sp)

-527 Second Language Acquisition (3, Sp) Concepts and issues in theoretical approaches to the study of non-primary language acquisition; e.g., linguistic and processing universals, language transfer, language learnability, fossilization.
+Concepts and issues in theoretical approaches to the study of non-primary language acquisition; e.g., linguistic and processing universals, language transfer, language learnability, fossilization.
 Prerequisite: departmental approval.